 And unfortunately, most online investment platforms offer accounts in one single currency (although there are a few exceptions, including ETFmatic, Scalable Capital, Simplewealth, and Swissquote Robo-Advisory).

 Now, of course, for smart millennials like you and me, there are a couple of ways to exchange money very cheaply and even (almost) for free.
 One way to do that is with digital bank Revolut (which should be an absolute must for the well-traveled and international-minded person that you are!).

 But there are still downsides of exchanging currency even when using Revolut and the likes.
 The major one is that you have to process the currency exchange manually yourself EACH TIME you want to invest.

 And this is a sure way to forget about doing it regularly.
 Or not doing it at all.

-For this reason, check my list of robo-advisors in the free resources section and look for an online robo-advisor that offers an account in the same currency as your savings and/or salary.
+For this reason, check the list of robo-advisors in the free resources section and look for an online robo-advisor that offers an account in the same currency as your savings and/or salary.

 2 - Select a provider with a low management fee

 There is just so much research out there, which confirms that choosing low-cost investment alternatives is nearly the single determinant of investment performance.

 The cheapest online robo-advisor active in Europe right now is Germany-based Weltsparen (EUR), which currently charges an annual management fee of only 0.33%.
 There are further low-cost options if you seek to invest in EUR, including ETFmatic and Quirion, which both offer management fees below 0.50%.